hydraulic-institute/edb/source/02_fluid-properties-II/03_viscosity.md

 The viscosities of fluids, such as mineral oil and water, are unaffected by the magnitude and kind of motion to which they may be subjected as long as the temperature remains constant.
-Thus the ratio of shear stress to shear rate is a constant for all shear rates, is independent of time, and zero shear rate exists only at zero shear stress; such a
+Thus, the ratio of shear stress to shear rate is a constant for all shear rates, is independent of time, and zero shear rate exists only at zero shear stress; such a